Mixerou/contrel/README.md

 - `*` - it selects all available scopes

-- `repo` - changes that not effect project modules (example: ci, readme, etc.)
+- `repo` - changes that not affect project modules (example: ci, readme, etc.)

 - `backend` - changes that effects [`Backend`](./backend) module